Skip to content

 Hello, World!

-The code in this branch simply prints Hello, World! to the screen and then stalls.
+The code in this branch prints Hello, World! on the screen and stalls.
 You can exit QEMU by typing ctrl+a and then x, after which you will see QEMU: Terminated.

-Next, we explain the code in this hello branch which gives concrete examples of CPU instructions (integer computation, control transfer, memory access) and memory regions (code, data, heap, stack).
-After the explanation, you will start from this code and implement the printf function as an exercise.
+Next, we explain the code in this hello branch which gives good examples of the 3 types of CPU instructions (integer computation, control transfer, memory access) and 4 types of memory regions (code, data, heap, stack).
+After the explanation, you will extend this starter code by implementing the printf function as an exercise.

 Instructions and memory